tuapuikia/check-docker-hub-limit/README.md

 ```
 $ python3 check_docker_hub_limit.py -w 10000 -c 5000
 CRITICAL - Docker Hub: Limit is 5000 remaining 4998|'limit'=5000 'remaining'=4998

+$ echo $?
+2
 ```

+When a timeout is reached, or another error is thrown, the exit state switches to `3` and the output state becomes `UNKNOWN`.

 ## Monitoring Integration